-The Polis Project welcomes submissions in the form of reportage, personal narratives, translations, analyses, poetry, fiction, reviews, interviews, illustrations, academic papers, photo essays, film, podcast, video, and other art and multimedia—any work that you might find relevant to Polis.
+The Polis Project welcomes submissions in the form of reportage, personal narratives, translations, analyses, fiction, reviews, interviews, illustrations, academic papers, photo essays, film, podcast, video, and other art and multimedia—any work that you might find relevant to Polis.
 We do not consider material previously published.
 If you don’t have any work published yet, feel free to send us a pitch of no more than 600 words.

 You should hear from us in about a week.
 So please avoid simultaneous submissions.

 Our focus remains on issues of violence, occupation, post-colony, self-determination, militarization, and the future trajectories of war—around the world.
 You need not limit your work to these subjects though.
 Also, while we expect you to be true to local contexts, you must keep in mind our wide, international readership.

 Regions and subjects least covered in the media are likely to get the greatest of our attention.
 Matters of immediate relevance will be treated accordingly, too.

 We are not a news magazine even though we are open to in-depth features on current events.
 We consider text submissions of any length—from short commentaries and analysis to in-depth, long-form reportage.

 We prefer to limit our brief commentary pieces between 1,000 and 1,800 words while long-form reportage and narratives can go up to 8,000 words.
 Anything longer must be exceptional in holding our—and of course our readers’—attention.

 Please send your submissions as attachments, with a summary and a brief biography of yourself in the body of the email.
 Your text manuscripts must be sent as MS Word files and photos as JPEG.
 You can share your audio and video submissions as private files via SoundCloud, Vimeo, or YouTube but make sure you have mailed us a pitch as well.
 We don’t accept submissions via postal mail.